Neonatal Subgaleal Hemorrhage

 Subgaleal hemorrhage, caused when the emissary veins rupture, is a potentially lethal condition affecting newborn children.
 This type of extracranial hemorrhage causes blood to accumulate between the skull and scalp, also known as the subgaleal space, and is one of the most dangerous brain bleeds due to the fact that nearly half of a newborn’s blood can fill that subgaleal space.

-Give us a call at (312) 313-0202 to speak with a member of our firm about your potential case today.
+Give us a call at (312) 313-0202 to speak with a member of our firm about your potential neonatal malpractice case in a free consultation.

 Causes of Subgaleal Hemorrhages